-There’s nothing more disheartening than doing your best to take care of yourself, only to feel like it’s not paying off.
-After all, it can be very discouraging if you’ve been making the effort to eat healthy foods, get enough water, exercise regularly, and even take vitamins for energy, only to still feel like you have the stamina of a wet noodle.
+There’s nothing more disheartening than doing your best to take care of yourself only to feel like it’s not paying off.
+After all, it can be discouraging if you’ve been making an effort to eat healthy foods, get enough water, exercise regularly, and take supplements to support energy, only to still feel like you have the stamina of a wet noodle.*

-While a lot of factors can play into your levels of energy and well-being, if you’ve been waiting for the effects of all that self-care to kick in for a while now––all while you walk around feeling like a battery that won’t hold a charge––it could be that you’re doing all the right things, only to be undermined by an unbalanced gut microbiome.1
+A lot of factors can play into daily energy and well-being.
+If you’ve been waiting for the effects of all that self-care to kick in for a while now––all while you walk around feeling like a battery that won’t hold a charge––it could be that you’re doing all the right things, only to be undermined by an unbalanced gut microbiome.
+(1)

-What Does the Gut Have to Do With Self-Care and Energy Levels?
+What Does the Gut Have to do With Self-Care and Energy?

 More than you might expect!
-You see, your gut microbiome (that’s the ecosystem of bacteria that live in your gastrointestinal tract) has a huge effect on the rest of your body.
+Your gut microbiome (the ecosystem of bacteria that live in your gastrointestinal tract) significantly affects the rest of your body.
 When the bacteria in your gut microbiome are in balance––meaning there’s a mix of about 85% good bacteria to 15% bad––you tend to feel energized.

-But when they’re depleted or out of balance due to factors like a less-than-fantastic diet, poor sleep, stress, exposure to antibiotics in food or medication, or overzealous cleaning, it affects your whole body.
+But when they’re depleted or out of balance due to an unhealthy diet, inadequate sleep, stress, antibiotics, or overzealous cleaning, it affects your whole body.

-You see, those energy levels don't just come out of nowhere.
-They're largely determined by your hormonal balance and the way your body works with glucose.
-When your gut bacteria are in balance, they work with the rest of your body to produce hormones in the proper amounts, at the proper times.
+Healthy energy levels are determined by your hormonal balance and how your body works with glucose.
+When your gut bacteria are in equilibrium, they work with the rest of your body to support healthy hormone distribution at the proper times.

-Similarly, certain types of gut bacteria (Lactobacillus and Bifidobacterium) help your body to regulate your blood sugar levels, so you don't get crazy sugar crashes.
-But when your gut bacteria are out of balance, your body doesn't get that support, meaning that your hormones and blood sugar are more likely to be all over the place.
+Similarly, certain types of gut bacteria (Lactobacillus and Bifidobacterium) help your body to support healthy blood sugars so that you don't get crazy sugar crashes.
+But when your gut bacteria are out of balance, your body doesn't get that support, meaning that your hormones and blood sugars are more likely to be all over the place.

-Plus, without enough beneficial bacteria, your body can’t absorb the nutrients from all those great foods you’re eating, so it doesn’t have the building blocks it needs for stamina and endurance.2 And if the bacteria that regulate your Circadian rhythms are off, chances are you’re not sleeping as well as you could, which has a huge effect on your energy levels, not to mention your overall health.3
+Plus, without enough beneficial bacteria, your body can’t absorb the nutrients from all those great foods you’re eating, so it doesn’t have the building blocks it needs for stamina and endurance.
+(2) And if the bacteria that support your Circadian rhythms are off, chances are you’re not sleeping as well as you could, which has a considerable effect on energy, not to mention overall health.
+(3)

-It's unfortunately incredibly easy for your gut microbiome to get out of whack in our modern society, even if you're trying to live really well.
-Not to mention that it's very difficult to get all of the nutrition, exposure to the right kinds of bacteria, and prebiotic foods your gut needs to really thrive.
+Unfortunately, it’s incredibly easy to experience an imbalance in your gut microbiome, even if you're trying to live a healthy lifestyle.
+Not to mention, getting the proper nutrition, exposure to the right kinds of bacteria, and prebiotic foods your gut needs to thrive is challenging.